Ashtrobuff/bamboo-chat/README.md

-# Zipchat (renamed) is a completely functional communication platform!💬
+# 💬Zipchat (renamed) is a completely functional communication platform!🔗

 ## features:-
 ### ⚡️ completely based on database CRUD operations and not on socket.io